 • break bread in remembrance of Jesus Christ (1 Corinthians 11:24).

 • read Scripture and learn His Word (Ephesians 4:13).

 1. “Come, let us bow down in worship, let us kneel before the LORD our Maker;for He is our God and we are the people of His pasture, the flock under His care” (Psalm 95:6-7).
 As Christians we worship God on a daily basis.
-From moment when Christians open their eyes till moment they go sleep, Christians worship God; they meditate on His Word, pray, fast and offer praise sacrifices being apart from other believers.
-Because no matter what we do, we do it for the glory of God; we life for Him.
+From moment when Christians open their eyes till moment they go sleep, Christians worship God in Spirit and Truth (John 4:24); they meditate on His Word, pray, fast (if are lead by the Spirit to that) and offer praise sacrifices being with or apart from other believers.
+Because no matter what we do, we do it for the glory of God; we live for Him.
 But it is so very great privilege to have possibility to assemble together with other saints and praise God for all He has done; for all who He is.
-He knows how hard it can be to resist this present evil age, so God wants us to come together and give Him glory and praise as His dear children, may He in return by His grace can strengthen us and encourage to bring the light into the world.
-To worship God, to pray and praise His name being together with other believers is such a great revival for our souls!
+He knows how hard it can be to resist this present evil age, the god of this world and learn the new way of life; so God wants us to come together and give Him glory and praise as His dear children, may He in return by His grace can strengthen us and encourage to bring the light into us and this dark world.
+To worship God, to pray and praise His name being together with other believers is such a great revival for the child's of God!